tarngaina/LtMAO/README.md

     - Joint hashes <-> names from skl.
     - Submesh hashes <-> names from skn.
 ## vo_helper
-Make fantome work on all regions by cloning it.
+Make fantome work on all langs by cloning it.

 ## no_skin
 Create NO SKIN mod: Replace almost every League skins to default.